sugarcrm/candybean/DEVELOPERS.md

 Project tests
 -------------
-Unit tests are encourage for all functionality that has no 3rd party dependencies.
+Unit tests are encouraged for all functionality that has no third party dependencies.
 These tests are executed by default in the Maven test phase and are delimited by the naming convention of "*UnitTest.java".

-System tests are encouraged for all functionality taht requires 3rd party dependency -- e.g. the use of Selenium or Chrome as a browser.
+System tests are encouraged for all functionality that requires third party dependencies -- e.g. the use of Selenium or Chrome as a browser.
 These tests are executed using the '-Psystem' Maven profile designation and are delimited by the naming convention of "*SystemTest.java".

 Core contributors
 -----------------